Acne

 What Are The Causes Of Acne?

 The exact cause of acne is unknown.
 Many experts believe that a rise in androgen hormone levels plays a primary role in the development of acne.
-The level of androgen is particularly high at adolescence.
-This causes the skin oil glands beneath the skin to grow and produce more oil.
-An excess amount of sebum may break down cellular walls in the pores, leading to the growth of bacteria.
+The level of androgen is particularly high during adolescence.
+This causes the skin's oil glands to grow and produce more oil.
+An excessive amount of sebum may break down the cellular walls in the pores, allowing bacteria to grow.
 In summary, these factors might lead to acne:

 • Changes in hormones during pregnancy